WHERE DID ALL THE ZINC GO?

 How to correct a shortage of zinc

 Aside from oysters, there is no single food that provides enough zinc to correct a deficiency.
 Typical zinc intake levels are 10 milligrams/day but maybe only 1-2 milligrams are actually absorbed.
 Older adults with low stomach acid levels typically have difficulty absorbing zinc.
 And wouldn’t you know, zinc is an important co-factor in the internal synthesis of hydrochloric acid in the gastric tract.
+[Mr. Sardi later said the adult dose for zinc is 30 mg. a day but that at 45 mg you may have to balance with copper.)

 Very high concentrations of zinc are found in the liver, muscle, brain and testes.
 So, it is no wonder that zinc sufficiency has something to do with brain function, testosterone synthesis and liver health.